CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 The example above can be easily changed to more than 2 GPUs by changing the number specified in the `--gres` option (Puhti and Mahti) or `--gpus-per-task` option (LUMI).
-The maximum for a single node job is 4 GPUs or 8 (LUMI).
+The maximum for a single node job is 4 GPUs (Puhti and Mahti) or 8 GPUs (LUMI).

-If you increase the number of GPUs you may also wish to increase the number of CPU cores and memory.
+If you increase the number of GPUs you may also wish to increase the number of CPU cores and the amount of memory reserved.
 In our examples, we have used **as a rule of thumb to reserve CPU cores and memory in the same proportion as the number of GPUs**.
-For example in Puhti there are 4 GPUs, 40 CPU cores, and 384 GB memory.
+For example in Puhti there are 4 GPUs, 40 CPU cores, and 384 GBs of memory per node.
 For each GPU we would then reserve 10 CPU cores, and roughly 95G of memory (for memory we round down a bit as the units are not so exact).

 #### Single node using all GPUs, using MPI